tm-LBenson/AWS-Slides/_hands_on/2024-1-5-section-13-lesson-4-hands-on.md

   - Note: Making changes here can affect the accessibility and security of your resources.
 For this exercise, you may review the settings without saving changes.

 <!-- pagebreak -->

-#### Conclusion

-This exercise provides a practical understanding of how security groups and NACLs are used to control traffic at the instance and subnet levels, respectively.
-Familiarity with these components is essential for securing applications in the AWS cloud.

 ---